DPBayes/jax-chacha-prng/README.md

 otherwise only CPU kernels will be built.
 To check whether CUDA kernels were built and installed, you can check the return value of `chacha.native.cuda_supported()`.

-Pre-built binary wheels are also available alongside the releases on GitHub.
+Pre-built binary wheels are also available alongside the releases on GitHub, however, these are currently only available for the x86_64 platform.

 ### Note about JAX versions